 Pretty much all the factions when they put an end to the Biel-tan Eldar ritual on Typhon, big time.
 Special mention goes to the Eldar of Alaitoc when they inadvertently cause the Infinity Circuit of a dead craftworld they were trying to save to be destroyed by the Exterminatus fleet.

 Before the final battle of Retribution, Kyras proudly declares that the senseless violence committed by the followers of Khorne is the only way to truly be free, as life and the universe is ultimately meaningless.

-Nintendo Hard: So you tried 'Hard' mode in Dark Crusade's and Soulstorm's campaign mode?
+Nintendo Hard: So you tried 'Hard' mode in the campaign mode of Dark Crusade and Soulstorm?
 Good.
-Now try Dawn of War II's Primarch mode; the first few missions intended to get the player adjusted to the campaign's gameplay have the potential to KILL you outright if you're not careful.
+Now try Dawn of War II's Primarch mode; the first few missions intended to get the player adjusted to the campaign's gameplay have the potential to kill you outright if you're not careful.
 And it only gets worse...

 No Campaign for the Wicked: In the vanilla versions of Dawn of War and Dawn of War II, only the Space Marines are playable.
-Averted in Winter Assault, Dark Crusade and Soulstorm although there is still...
+Averted in the campaigns for Winter Assault, Dark Crusade and Soulstorm, where all factions are playable in some form.

 Noisy Guns: The Commissar's standard-issue laspistol makes a Dramatic Gun Cock every time he uses it to do a summary execution.
 Note that this is a LASER-based weapon, which does not click when it is fired at non-friendly targets.

 Maybe it has a vestigial (and very noisy) hammer which the Commissar cocks in order to get the entire squad's attention as an announcement that he's about to execute a Guardsman as an example because, y'know, the whole squad is sucking goa- *BLAM*